 Supporting Military Families

-Military families face challenges unlike those experienced by others.
+Military families face challenges unlike those experienced by civilians.
 These challenges may pose unique risks for children and the family as a whole.
-The nature of a military family member’s work can involve frequent moves or periods of separation from children; this can affect children’s emotional well-being.
-As a family child care provider, it is important for you to know how to recognize when children are dealing with emotional stress and how to effectively support children and their families during difficult times in their lives.
+The nature of a military family member’s work can involve frequent moves or periods of separation from their family members; this can affect a child’s emotional well-being.
+As a family child care provider, it is important for you to recognize when children are dealing with emotional stress and how to effectively support children and their families during this difficult time in their life.

-Deployment has a great effect upon family functioning, particularly relationships between caregivers and children.
-When children experience long periods of separation from their parent or guardian, their family life, routines, emotional state, and behaviors may be affected.
-Deployment can add stress and anxiety to families.
+Deployment has a large effect on family functioning, particularly the relationships between caregivers and children.
+When children experience long periods of separation from their parent or guardian, their family life, routines, emotional state, and behaviors may all be affected.
+Deployment can add a great deal of stress and anxiety to families.
 Children may experience fear, sadness, confusion, or loss.
 You can support families during deployment by fostering ongoing communication.
-As a family child care provider, you can work with families to ensure they are well supported during this challenging time.
-It is important that families and caregivers work together to provide needed resources.
+As a family child care provider, you can work with families to ensure they feel well supported during this challenging time.
+It is important that families and caregivers work together to access needed resources.
 It is also essential to acknowledge that as a provider, you may also feel overwhelmed when trying to support military families.
 If you need help supporting military families of children in your care, talk with your trainer, coach, or family child care administrator.

 Children struggle with feelings of confusion, fear, sadness, and loss.
 Infants and toddlers are just as likely to experience these emotions as older children, although they are unable to verbally express their feelings and may have less understanding of what is happening.
 You can support families by listening, and learning the ways they support their infant or toddler through this transition.
 You can also encourage additional communication and engagement between infants or toddlers and their families.
 Caring adults can help infants and toddlers by giving words to the experience and their emotions surrounding the experience, such as, “This feels sad and we both wish Mommy was going to be able to stay home with you.
 Mommy loves you and while I’m away, Aunt Karina is going to take care of you and keep you safe.
 You are safe and loved.”

 - Prepare materials to use with children during deployment.
 Photograph children with their loved ones.
-Audio- or video-record the deploying parent reading favorite stories, singing songs, or leaving special messages to their children.
+Audio- or video-record the deploying caregiver reading favorite stories, singing songs, or leaving special messages to their children.